Jesse González: International career

-González was eligible to play for Mexico or the United States, having been born and raised in the US to Mexican parents.
+González was eligible to play for Mexico or the United States, having been born and raised in the U.S. to Mexican parents.
 He played for Mexico national youth teams, including as the Mexico under-20 starting goalkeeper at the 2015 CONCACAF U-20 Championship and the 2015 FIFA U-20 World Cup.

 In December 2015, it was reported that González was planning to join the United States men's national soccer team for their January 2016 training camp.
 It was later reported that he had changed his mind and was named as part of the Mexico under-23 preliminary roster for the 2016 Olympics.

 On June 3, 2017, González was named by Bruce Arena to the United States' 40-man preliminary roster for the 2017 Gold Cup.
 On June 29, U.S. Soccer confirmed that González's one-time switch had been approved by FIFA, and moving forward he would represent the United States at the international level.
-On July 16, González was added to the United States' 23-man roster for the Gold Cup knockout stage.
+On July 16, González was added to the United States' 23-man roster for the Gold Cup knockout stage, but did not see the field as the U.S. won the competition.